switchcollab/Switch-Bots-Python-Library/docs/docs/mini-apps/components/Embed.md

 # Embed

-The `Embed` class represents an embedded content in a user interface.
+The `Embed` class represents an embedded content (i.e WebView) in a user interface.

 ### Properties